Shinyaigeek/shinyaigeek.dev/shinyaigeek.dev/src/articles/en/eslint-plugin-for-orthographical-variants.md

 const musicPath = "hoge"; // warning!
 ```

 This ESLint Plugin will bind such orthographical variants in JavaScript/TypeScript code.
-The following is a list of almost all declarable Id-like objects that can be bound,
+I think this plugin could support almost of the case (but perhaps, there is an omission).
 - Variable name
 - Function name
 - Class name